 Current – Kathryn Ridgeway

-We are pleased to announce that from the beginning of 2017 our new Musical Director will be Kathryn Ridgeway.
-Kathryn has long been a friend of the choir and helped us out with some of our rehearsals in the early weeks after the death of Jeffrey Vaughan Martin.
-She is a friendly and fun personality and has a vast experience in directing choirs both in the UK and touring abroad and the choir are very much looking forward to her injection of enthusiasm to take the choir forward.
+Our Musical Director from the beginning of 2017 is Kathryn Ridgeway.
+Kathryn had long been a friend of the choir and helped us out with some of our rehearsals in the early weeks after the death of Jeffrey Vaughan Martin.
+She is a friendly and fun personality and has a vast experience in directing choirs both in the UK and touring abroad.
+Since taking charge, the choir have very much enjoyed her amazing energy and enthusiasm with dynamic rehearsals and she is determined that choir will learn and move forward at a pace which continues to amaze us all.

 Kathryn graduated with a BMus (Hons) from Sheffield University where she also trained as a violinist under the Lindsay String Quartet and Martin Milner.
 She pursued her playing and teaching career in the Southeast as Head of Instrumental Studies for Mid-Kent, performing with local orchestras and chamber ensembles; she later became Head of Strings at Trent College.